OutSystems/docs-product/src/develop/testing/testing-bdd-framework.md

 2. Right-click **TestFlow** and select **Add Web Screen**.
     ![](images/testflow-1.png)

 3. You may see a message that new templates are loading.
-When done loading, click **Refresh** to update the list of templates.
+When loading completes, click **Refresh** to update the list of templates.
 New templates for the BDDFramework appear in the list.

 4. Select **New Test Suite**, type **MyFirst_TestSuite** in the name field, and click **Create Screen.**

      ![](images/new-test-suite.png)

-    The screen contains a test structure and it's' added to the UI Flow.
+    The screen contains a test structure that's added to the UI Flow.

-12. You can now start implementing the code for your test.

-See [Your Complete Guide to BDD Testing in OutSystems] for more information on creating tests.
+12. Start implementing the code for your test.
+See [Your Complete Guide to BDD Testing in OutSystems] for more information on creating specific tests.

 ## Learn more about component testing

-If you're interested in learning more, including about best practices, see the following resources.
+If you're interested in learning more about component testing and about best practices, see the following resources.
 These pages provide information to help you master the art of automated testing.

 * [Component Testing Best Practices video] -- A video detailing best practices for structuring and organizing test code for component tests.
 * [Your Complete Guide to BDD Testing in OutSystems] -- A thorough how-to guide on implementing your first test case with the BDDFramework